MatteoRaffaeleDeSilvestri/SmarTraffic/README.md

     <li>Calculate the quantity and direction of vehicles in transit;</li>
     <li>Estimate city traffic conditions level based on the quantity and type of vehicles entering and leaving it;</li>
     <li>For each vehicle in transit identify data such as the <i>route on which it transits</i>, <i>type</i> (>49%), <i>direction</i> (entering or leaving the town), <i>date</i> and <i>time</i> of transit, etc;</li>
-    <li>To draw the attention of staff to abnormal and/or potentially dangerous situations;</li>
+    <li>Recall staff attention to abnormal and/or potentially dangerous situations;</li>
     <li>Collect data for long-term traffic analysis and prediction.</li>
 </ul>

 ## Setup

 The program has been written in <b><i>Python 3.8.5</i></b>.</br>
-In addition, the following library are required:
+In addition, the following libraries are required:

 <ul>
     <li><b>OpenCV</b> (version: <i>4.5.1.48</i>);</li>